Flamenco/stackeditpro/Features.md

 ### Frontmatter Extension
 Format, edit, and syntax highlight frontmatter.

-Frontmatter a  Markdown header written in YAML, and contained between lines of `---`.
+Frontmatter is a  Markdown header written in YAML, and contained between lines of `---`.
 It is used to configure a  Markdown document.

 ```markdown